victor-ferrer/personal-website/README.md

 # Online CV - Victor Ferrer Posa

 This is the code for my online CV.
-Accesible [here](http://mi-cv-online.s3-website.eu-west-3.amazonaws.com/) for now.
+Accesible [here](https://www.victorferrerposa.com/).

 Front end is just the default auto-generated HTML.